alliesaizan/aita-classification/README.md

 The repository is structured as follows:

-data
+- data
-  raw
+  - raw
-    big-query-aita-aug18-aug19.zip --The results of a SQL query run against a database of reddit posts.
+    - big-query-aita-aug18-aug19.zip; The results of a SQL query run against a database of reddit posts.
 The dataset covers all AITA posts from August 2018-2019.
+Unzip this file to use it.
+- results
-Unzip this file to use it. results checkpoint-20238.zip --The final PyTorch text classification model, saved at the last epoch runtime.
+  - checkpoint-20238.zip --The final PyTorch text classification model, saved at the last epoch runtime.
 Unzip this file to use it.